jbcodeforce/shift_left_utils/docs/command.md

 ### `table search-source-dependencies`

-Search the parent for a given table from the source project.
+Search the parent for a given table from the source project (dbt, sql or ksql folders).

 **Usage**: